Turku: Transport

 For a city of its size, Turku has a moderate public transport network of bus routes, which is comparable to the bus network of similar-sized Tampere.
 The bus network is managed and supervised by the Turku City Region's Public Transport Committee (FÖLI) (Turun kaupunkiseudun joukkoliikennelautakunta, kollektivtrafiknämnden för Åbo stadsregion), and is operated mainly by private companies.
 Bus traffic to and in the neighbouring municipalities of Kaarina, Lieto, Naantali, Raisio and Rusko are also handled by FÖLI.
 The bus rates are the same when traveling within these municipalities.

 Rail traffic to and from Turku is handled by the Finnish national carrier, VR.
 The number of services has fallen and only the railways towards Tampere and Helsinki are now in use.
 The railway stations currently used for passenger traffic are the Turku Central railway station in Pohjola, and two smaller stations in Kupittaa and the Port of Turku.

 There is no local rail traffic at the moment, as the city's popular tram services were discontinued in 1972, and the various local railway lines to neighbouring towns and municipalities were all abolished during the late 20th century.
 However, there are plans for a light rail system in the Turku region in the near future.
-This system would more ably serve major suburbs of the city such as Varissuo and Runosmäki, as well as the neighbouring cities.
+According to the current estimate the tramway's construction will start in 2026 and finish in 2031.
+The first route will be constructed between Turku Port−City Centre−Varissuo residential area.
+Route's estimated length is 11 kilometers (6.8 miles) with 17 stops.

+The first outdoor inclined elevator, the Funicular, is located in Turku.
+The elevator offers unimpeded access to Kakolanmäki hill, where there is no other public transport.
+The Funicular has two stations, and the travelling time between the stations is approximately one minute.
+It is possible to hop on and off at both stations, and travelling is free of charge.
+The elevator's rail is about 130 metres long, and the height difference between the two stations is about 30 metres.